edxz7/real-time-Handwritten-Digit-Recognizer-MNIST-AI-CNN/README.md

 <img src = "img_src/caps_reconstructions.png" width="600">

-In the last case, the net missclasify the zero drew at the top of the portrait and reconstructs the digit 'nine'.
+In the last case, the net missclasify the zero drew at the top of the image portrait and reconstructs it as the digit 'nine'.

 Installation